maubanel/UE5-Animations/walk-sprint/README.md

 Since 450 we are runnning the sprint anim but we are not displacing fast enought lets make a change to our **BlendSpace_IdleWalkRun**.
 Now lets make some adjustments in our blend space.
 We want our top sprinting speed to be 600 and our normal run at 450 .
 Open the **IdleWalkRun_BlendSpace** blend in our **Animations** folder. *Click on* **Axis Settings** and change the **Horizontal Axis | Maximum Axis** Value to `600` to match the top speed in game.
 Now this opens up a greater range at the end to blend from running to sprtinting.

+That rescales our graph.
+So I want to know the speed of our normal run animation. *Click* on the last animation and change its value to `600.0`, what will be our sprinting speed.

 ![in blend space change maximum axis value to 600](images/MaxAxisValue.png)

 ![](../images/line2.png)